-I was asked by a client last week as to what tax reliefs were available where their home (Principle Private Residence) was let under a tenancy agreement, rather than sold when they moved.
+I was asked recently by a client as to what tax reliefs were available where their home (Principle Private Residence) was let under a tenancy agreement, rather than sold when they moved.
 This was something that we had done a number of years ago, but I needed to brush up on the current rules.

 Generally, there is no Capital Gains Tax (CGT) to pay on the sale of your home.
 But if you own more than one property, the second one is liable to tax.